catherinegomes/benchling-inventory/README.md

 # Usage

+## Authentication

+A Benchling App is used to authenticate with the API.
+App must be configured and have the appropriate project and inventory permissions to write.
+See [Getting Started with Benchling Apps](https://docs.benchling.com/docs/getting-started-benchling-apps).

+[boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is used to retrieve secret from AWS Secrets Manager.
+Assumes secret is already configured and role has IAM permissions to retrieve secret at runtime.

 ## Assumptions

 1. Supports a parent location schema (i.e. Upright Freezer or Liquid Nitrogen Freezer) with asset number from user input